Your Resilience is My Mission.

 Legal Advisory

-My practice focuses strictly on the regulatory backbones of modern resilience, in particular: Corporate Law, IT & Security Law, Product Safety & Liability, and Contingency Laws.
+My practice focuses on the regulatory backbones of modern resilience, in particular: Corporate Law, IT & Security Law, Product Safety & Liability, and Contingency Laws.

 Contact me directly to schedule an initial conversation via e-mail or Threema (PJ726PHA).